kernel-cyrus/kernel-tour/docs/index.md

 Welcome to kernel-tour.org.
-The site will coming soon.
+The site is coming soon.

 You may visit my other projects: [lightbox](https://lightbox.kernel-tour.org)